rte-france/rte-france.github.io/hades2/index.md

 ## Remedial Action simulation
 Read this [documentation](features/action-simulator.md) page to learn how to configure powsybl to use Hades for remedial actions simulations.

+# What's next ?

+Our goal is to have also open source computation modules integrated to PowSyBl (load flows, time domain simulators, optimizers, etc.).
+This is however work in progress and we would welcome contributions in that field.

+Please also note that a simple DC load-flow is currently being developed mainly for demo purposes.
+The code is in the repository [powsybl-incubator](https://github.com/powsybl/powsybl-incubator).